How to Start a Bucket List Bullet Journal

 I have seen layouts and lists in bullet journals that are done entirely in black and white and they are gorgeous.
 I was tempted to keep mine that way too, but after I got one of my lists wrote out in black and white, I was itching to add some color to it.
 And I am so glad that I did!

-I think the spreads look so much more interesting after I add colorful little illustrations.
+I think the spreads look so much more interesting after adding colorful illustrations.

 Bullet Journal travel layout with illustrations.